theothersideofgod/viz-toolkit/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.3.

+## Get started

+For help getting started with a new Angular app, check out the [Angular CLI](https://https://cli.angular.io/).
+For existing apps, follow these steps to begin using Vizient Toolkit.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.